Debunking Common Myths About COVID-19 in the Workplace

 Temperature checks are an efficient way to screen for anyone who has a fever, a common symptom of COVID-19, but this does not equal a positive infection result.
 If used in the workplace, a high temperature should be a trigger for that person to get formally tested.

 5. If you tested positive for COVID-19 you need clearance from a doctor to return to work

 This is an important myth to debunk and include in any revised employee leave or health and safety policies.
 If someone at your workplace tests positive for COVID-19, or has been asked by authorities to isolate due to possible exposure, they do not need a doctor’s note or medical clearance in order to return to work.

 Employees are able to return to work, in most cases, after following isolation criteria such as a 14-day quarantine, clearing a 24-hour period since the end of fever (without the use of medication), and being free of other COVID-19 symptoms.
 In both the US and Canada explicit medical clearance is not required to return to work.

-Managing misinformation is extremely hard, especially with so many myths about COVID-19 out there and many unknowns and constantly-changing regulations.
+Managing misinformation is extremely hard, especially with so many myths about COVID-19 in the workplace out there and many unknowns and constantly-changing regulations.
 Make sure you are communicating factual information to your staff members and encouraging habits and procedures that will help reduce risk and keep employees safe and healthy.